Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](../../_media/docker_compose_up.png)

 The docker compose will do a first init of the MQTT broker.
-This initiation was defined in the driver function.

 ![](../../_media/log_first_init.png)